Accelerating UK cancer research: How Be Part of Research rapidly delivered 475 participants for MyMelanoma

 About Be Part of Research, Beatrice said: “It’s been a really easy, seamless experience.
 Life is busy isn’t it?
 I'm not sure how else people would find out about studies that they would be eligible for.”

-Find out more about which studies can use Be Part of Research and complete our study registration form to get started.
+Find out more about the Be Part of Research volunteer registry or complete our study registration form to get started.